ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 <!--Discuss remote attestation and mention some use cases.-->
 Remote attestation is a security process which verifies and confirms the integrity and trustworthiness of a remote device or system in the network.
-This process helps establish a level of trust in the remote system before allowing the device to e.g. join the network or access some sensitive information and resources.
+This process helps establish a level of trust in the remote system before allowing the device to e.g. join the network or get the access to some sensitive information and resources.
 The use cases that require remote attestation include secure boot and firmware management, cloud computing, network access control, etc.

 <!--Summarize RATS architecture {{RFC9334}} and main roles.-->